Skip to content

 For those that aren’t physically active, a low RHR could spell trouble.
 This is especially true if you’re experiencing symptoms such as dizziness, fatigue, confusion, shortness of breath, or fainting.

-Health conditions that may cause low resting heart rate include:
+Health issues that may cause low resting heart rate include:

 Any RHR over 100 is considered high.
 This is known as tachycardia.
 High resting heart rates could be due to:

 A high RHR is often a warning sign that something is amiss.
-Higher resting heart rates are linked with heart disease and an increased risk of premature death.4 That’s why it’s critical to speak with your doctor if your RHR is over 100.
+Higher resting heart rates are linked with heart problems and an increased risk of premature death.3 That’s why it’s critical to speak with your doctor if your RHR is over 100.

 Other heart rate measurements to consider